9 Best Short Treks in Nepal for Beginners

 • Vegetation and wildlife

-The Tamang heritage trail is in the Langtang region of Nepal.
+The Tamang Heritage Trail is in the Langtang Region of Nepal.
 It is a short and easy cultural trek, so people who love experiencing nature and culture in Nepal can visit this trail.
-The same road drive to the Langtang valley trek leads to Tamang heritage on the first day from Kathmandu.
+The same road drive to the Langtang Valley Trek leads to Tamang Heritage on the first day from Kathmandu.
 Then, it goes to the left from Syabrubesi with a long ascending trail to Goljung Bhanjyang.
 After that, you have a flat part for the rest of your journey to Gatlang.
-It is a big Tamang village.
-You see most buildings roofed with plank in this town.
+It is a big Tamang Village.
+You'll see most buildings roofed with planks in this town.

-After Gatlang, the trail descends towards the Chilime river valley.
-Then it ascends for about 3 hours or to Tatopani.
-This place used to have a natural hot spring before the earthquake in 2015, but there is no more now.
+After Gatlang, the trail descends towards the Chilime River Valley.
+Then it ascends for about 3 hours, or to Tatopani.
+This place used to have a natural hot spring before the earthquake in 2015, but there is none now.

-Nagthali is the best hill station from where you can see stunning mountain views.
-Long-ranged Langtang and Tibetan massif fascinating glimpse add the worth of this trek from Nagthali hill.
-The beautiful valley view to the lower right is also amusing you.
-The last day to Syabrubesi is an easy descent and flat, then drive back to Kathmandu.
+Nagthali is the best hill station, from where you can see stunning mountain views.
+Long-range Langtang and Tibetan massifs offer fascinating glimpses, adding to the worth of this Trek from Nagthali Hill.
+The beautiful valley view to the lower right is also amusing.
+The last day to Syabrubesi is an easy descent and flat, then a drive back to Kathmandu.

 Tamang Heritage Trail Itinerary